-USB devices connected to the Vigor router can function as storage servers, WAN interfaces, network printers or thermometers.
+USB devices connected to the Vigor router can function as storage servers or thermometers.

 After setting the configuration in USB Application, a USB storage device can be accessed using either the FTP or SMB protocol from LAN clients with the IP address of the Vigor router and the username and password entered in USB Application>>USB User Management.